Vamsikopp/CI-CD-Docker-Github-deployment-for-Calculator-application/README.md

 COPY
 docker build -t calculator .
-Above command instructed Docker to build a new image using the Dockerfile in the current directory and name the image as python-calculator.
+Above command instructed Docker to build a new image using the Dockerfile in the current directory and name the image as -calculator.